 Others might use binding materials, such as saliva, to build or help support the nest.
 For example, swiftlets make their nests entirely from solidified saliva to construct their cuplike nests.

 Birds in cold climates might line their nests with insulating materials, such as grass, to help keep the eggs warm.
 Birds in warmer regions might use rocks instead because the gaps allow better air flow to keep the eggs cool.

 Birds Without Nests

-While birds can be very creative architects, there are a number of bird species that have no nests at all.
-Some species, such as the peregrine falcon, common murre and emperor penguin, simply lay their eggs in the open or in a relatively secluded spot without actually having a nest structure.
-Other birds practice egg dumping or brood parasitism and lay their eggs in other birds' nests, abandoning their parental duties completely.
+While birds can be creative architects, several bird species have no nests and don't even scrape the ground before laying an egg; they find a spot and lay.
+Some species, such as the peregrine falcon, common murre, nightjar, short-eared owls, and emperor penguin, lay their eggs in the open or a relatively secluded spot without having a nested structure.